jtgry/lakemartinchiro/site/content/first-visit.md

 ---
-title: "Your First Visit"
+title: Your First Visit
-draft: false
+image: images/chiro.jpg
-image: "images/chiro.jpg"
+type: page

 ---
 Dr. Peaden passionately emphasizes patient education, giving his patients the necessary knowledge and confidence to be proactive in their recovery to optimal health and prevent future injury.